life00/awecron.sh/README.md

     - provide more detailed description of experimental features
     - add latest version of bash as recommended
     - move all documentation to github wiki?
+    - generally make the readme reflect all the changes to awecron
   - [ ] improve code comments
   - [ ] create a complete release (and tag) v1.0
     - with a signed package